Living in Corbridge

 Is Corbridge a good place to live?

-What schools are in Corbridge?
+What are the schools in Corbridge like?

-What is the transport like in Corbridge?
+What is the average house price in Corbridge?

 Where does this data come from?